 Continuation of FORL 121.
 Study of basic grammatical principles is completed with continued conversation, writing, dictation and cultural study.
+Continued audio work required.
+Successful completion of at least one year high school Spanish with a C or better.

-Prerequisites: E, R, FORL 121 with a C or better
+Prerequisites: E, R, FORL 121 with a C or better.

-123 SPANISH FOR THE WORKPLACE, FALL, SPRING 4(4-0)
+123 SPANISH FOR THE WORKPLACE I FALL, SPRING